 - To develop and apply tools for assessing the congestion-busting impacts of various walking and cycling measures

 - To demonstrate and assess the congestion reduction impact of various walking and cycling measures

-- To actively support take-up of congestion reducing measures by public administration;
+- To actively support the take-up of congestion-reducing measures by public administration

 - To communicate congestion reduction facts of walking and cycling.

 FLOW's "Walking, Cycling and Congestion Implementer's Guide to Using the FLOW Tools for Multimodal Assessments" outlines the ways transport sector businesses can use the FLOW approach to help clients and administrations better ask, and answer, questions about the impacts of walking and cycling measures.
 These include transport planning and engineering consultants as well as producers of transport equipment and supplies (e.g., pavement systems or cycling rack builders).
 It can assist such businesses in communicating improved methods for analysing multimodal transport system performance.